French luxury group LVMH to buy Tiffany for $16.2 billion

 Tiffany, known for its delicate jewelry, distinctive blue boxes and an Audrey Hepburn movie, says the deal will ensure its long-term sustainability.
 The company is trying to transform its brand to appeal to younger and more digital shoppers, and could use an owner with deep pockets to help expand its business.

-Shares in Tiffany rose more than 6% in late morning trading in New York, while LVMH was up 2% in Paris.
+Shares in Tiffany rose more than 6% in midday trading in New York, while LVMH was up 2% in Paris.

 LVMH, led by billionaire Bernard Arnault, says the deal will strengthen its position in high-end jewelry and in the U.S. market.
 The purchase will help the French conglomerate compete with Gucci-owner Kering Group and Cartier-owner Richemont SA.
 With its purchase of Tiffany, LVMH is also making a big bet on China’s economy— Tiffany has been expanding its presence in China with plans to build more stores there.